Telephone: +44 (0) 1633 456900 Recorded Message: +44 (0) 800 0113703

 Geographical breakdown: Country

-The Consumer Price indices datasets contains percentage changes and weights for the CPI, CPIH, RPI and RPIJ and the components that make up these indices.
+The Consumer Price Indices dataset contains percentage changes and weights for the Consumer Prices Index (CPI), Retail Prices Index (RPI) and the components that make up these indices.
+Internationally, the CPI is known as the Harmonised Index of Consumer Prices (HICP).

 Personal Inflation Calculator (PIC): This interactive application allows you to enter your own spending patterns to generate a personal inflation figure.
 (Note - requires an SVG-enabled web browser, such as Firefox, Safari or Chrome).
 Further information on the PIC, including how the calculator works and how to calculate your personal inflation rate, can be found in the article ‘The Personal Inflation Calculator’ on the Labour and Market Review web page.

-Further information on Consumer Price Inflation: Includes details of the methodology used to construct the indices, brief and quick guides to inflation and articles on various aspects of the CPI, CPIH, RPI and RPIJ.
+Further information on the CPI and RPI: Includes details of the methodology used to construct the indices, brief and quick guides to inflation and articles on various aspects of the CPI and RPI.

 Consumer Prices Advisory Committee (CPAC) Homepage: This page contains links to CPAC papers covering a range of topical consumer price statistics research including the inclusion of owner occupiers' housing costs into the CPI.